BayAreaMetro/Spatial-Analysis-Mapping-Projects/Best-Practices-Procedures/Publishing-Sharing-AGOL.md

 ## Best Practices for All Users

-### Publishing Draft or Intermediate Content to Internal or External Audiences
+### Publishing Content to Internal or External Audiences

 #### Draft Web Layers